Tangerine-Community/Tangerine/docs/system-administrator/installation.md

 **T_PORT_MAPPING="-p 80:80"** - not using NGINX

 ### CSV Generation Settings
-We use the default settings for CSV generation, where the delay in csv database creationis a maximum of 300000 milliseconds (5 min).
+We use the default settings for CSV generation, where the delay in csv database creation a maximum of 300000 milliseconds (5 min).
 The other option available to us is batch size for csv processing.
 This setting allows us to modify the number of records that will be fragmented during csv generation.
 If the data volumes number in the thousands, you may want to increase them from 50 to 500.
 **T_REPORTING_DELAY="300000"**
 **T_CSV_BATCH_SIZE=50**